Oraa Guzura Dado

-Later a 52-episode comedy anime adaptation of the series, directed by Hiroshi Sasagawa and produced by Tatsunoko Productions, was aired on Fuji TV between 7 October 1967 and 25 September 1968.
+Later a 52-episode comedy anime adaptation of the series, directed by Hiroshi Sasagawa and produced by Tatsunoko Production, was aired on Fuji Television between 7 October 1967 and 25 September 1968.

 The anime was remade into a 44-episode series also directed by Sasagawa.
 The remake aired on TV Tokyo between October 12, 1987, and September 30, 1988.

 Plot

 One day Mt.
 Bikkura erupts and blows up a huge egg, which hatches a funny little monster named Guzura.
 Astray in the human world, he is surprised and puzzled as everything he hears and sees is so strange and wonderful, and he is involved in odd affairs one after another.
 Besides, people around him are often drawn into humorous troubles.
 He has a magic ability to eat metal and produce a variety of mechanical devices.
 Also, he can blow flames out of his mouth and jump high using his powerful tail.
 Yet he is so innocent and friendly that he becomes popular wherever he goes.